 f.
-Selec tion of Entrants to the Waiver.
-Specify the policies that apply to the selection of individuals for entrance to the waive 21.
+Selection of Entrants to the Waiver.
+Specify the policies that apply to the selection of individuals for entrance to the waiver:

 Applicants are eligible for admission into the waiver if they meet the following requirements:

 Functional impairment caused by physical limitation(s)